avonmoll/ifacconf-typst/README.md

 - Typst did not seem to like BibTeX citation keys containing colons (which was how they came from `ifacconf_latex`)
 - alignment for linebreaks in long equations is somewhat manual (e.g., for equation (2) in `ifacconf.typ`) but probably there is a better way to handle this now or in the future
 - the files `refs.bib` (essentially) and `bifurcation.jpg` come from `ifacconf_latex`
-- the file `ifacconf.typ` is modeled directly after `ifacconf.tex` by Juan a. de la Puente
+- the file `template/main.typ` is modeled directly after `ifacconf.tex` by Juan a. de la Puente
 - the `citep` function renders citations like `(Keohane, 1958)` instead of the default style of `Keohane (1958)`

-# License
+## License

 This template is licensed according to the MIT No Attribution license (see `LICENSE.MD`).